 4. The Trusty Change Jar

-We finally filled up a large pretzel jar of spare change recently, and took it to a local bank with a change machine (avoid the supermarket machines, which take 8 percent of your savings).
-We discovered that we had accumulated over $500 of spare change -- yeah!
+We finally filled up a large pretzel jar of spare change recently, and took it to a local bank with a change machine (avoid the supermarket machines, which take a significant chunk of your savings).
+We discovered that we had accumulated more than $500 of spare change -- yeah!
 Seem impossible?
-Not at all -- it only takes $1.36/day to get to $500 in a year.
+Not at all -- it only takes $1.37/day to get to $500 in a year.
 If most families have two adults emptying their pockets into a bucket every day, the silver adds up fast.
-Our 3-year-old has his own change jar as well, and is contributing to the cause with any loose change that ends up on the kitchen counter, on the floor in the car, etc.
+Our son has his own change jar as well.

 5. Do a True Budget